Bridgewater hedge funds post mixed results amid market turmoil

 London-based Brevan Howard’s listed hedge fund, BH Macro, made gains of 6.8% this month through March 6 and is up 11% year-to-date, according to a recent filing.

 Gávea Investimentos, a Brazil-based macro manager, posted an estimated 1.24% gain this year through February aided by short positions in Asian and Mexican currencies and fixed income bets in Canada, Australia and Brazil, according to an investor letter seen by Reuters.
+The fund is up another 1.8% so far in March as of Thursday, bringing the year-to-date total to nearly 3%, according to a person close to the firm.

-Other macro fund gains over the first two months of the year, according to investors and a report by the HSBC Alternative Investment Group include MKP Enhanced Opportunity Offshore fund (up 5.2%); Kirkoswald Asset Management (up 6.3%); Horseman Global Fund (up 10.2%); and Caxton Global Investment (up 5.28%)
+Other macro fund gains over the first two months of the year, according to investors and a report by the HSBC Alternative Investment Group, include MKP Enhanced Opportunity Offshore fund (up 5.2%); Kirkoswald Asset Management (up 6.3%); Horseman Global Fund (up 10.2%); and Caxton Global Investment (up 5.28%)

 Representatives for the funds did not immediately return requests seeking comment.